Tarsal Tunnel Syndrome Treatment

 Swelling or inflammation – from ankle sprains or injury

-Systemic conditions – diabetes or inflammatory arthritis
+Systemic conditions – diabetes, inflammatory arthritis

 Poor footwear – overly tight or unsupportive shoes